Ashypilo/swingy_rpg/README.md

 hero of level 7 will be placed on a 39X39 map.
   The initial position of the hero is in the center of the map.
-He wins the game if he reaches on of the borders of the map and he will have the necessary level for the next level of the game Each turn he can move one position in one of the 4 four directions:
+He wins the game if he reaches on of the borders of the map and he will have the necessary level for the next level of the game.
+Each turn he can move one position in one of the 4 four directions:

 • North